 Residency Programs at Mount Tremper Arts

 Mount Tremper Arts offers below-market rental residencies open to all performance artists and/or ensembles who create contemporary works of art.
 Artists have exclusive 24/7 use of the studio building plus a shared kitchen and housing for up to 12 people.
 Rates are $650 for 1 week and $90 for additional days.
-For more information on Subsidized Residencies, please contact write to info [at] mttremperarts.org.
-Send your company’s name, website or place to view work, and a short proposal for the purpose of your residency.
+For more information on Subsidized Residencies, please write to info [at] mttremperarts.org.
+Send your company’s name, website or place to view work, preferred date range (be as broad as possible), and a short proposal for the purpose of your residency.

 The Watershed Lab by invitation only